 We have several accessible ticket programs.
-This includes free tickets for personal support workers for all Intrepid festivals and presentations, and free youth tickets for some festivals.
+This includes free tickets for Deaf and hard of hearing audience members and for audience members with disabilities, personal support workers for all Intrepid festivals and presentations, and free youth tickets for some festivals.
 Check intrepidtheatre.com for details.